 The accuracy of your information is important to us.
 You can edit your account information, including your address and contact details at any time.

 Do you want to request a copy of the information we hold for you?

 You have a right to request a copy of the personal information we hold about you and to have any inaccuracies corrected or your data erased.
 You also have a right to data portability.
 If you would like to make a request for this data (a Subject Access Request) we require you to prove your identity with two pieces of approved identification for these purposes.
 Please address requests to our administrative staff by email – email@example.com and we will respond to you within 30 days.
 Please provide as much information as possible about the nature of your contact with us to help us locate your records.
 We reserve the right to charge a fee of £20 for this process.

 How to make a complaint

-If you would like to make a complaint about any aspect of this Policy, please contact Admin, email email@example.com
+If you would like to make a complaint about any aspect of this Policy, please contact our administrative staff by email – firstname.lastname@example.org

 We may update the terms of this Policy at any time, so please do check it from time to time.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address you have provided to us or by placing a prominent notice on our website.
 By continuing to engage with us through our services and our website you will be deemed to have accepted such changes.